 Digital vision boards win on accessibility and evolution.
 You can set your board as your phone wallpaper (you check your phone 96 times a day — that's 96 exposures).
 You can update it instantly when goals change.
 And AI-powered options like Manifest Mosaic take digital boards further by generating photorealistic scenes with your face in them — something no magazine cutout can replicate.

 If you want the best of both worlds, start with a digital board for daily exposure and create a physical board for the meditative creation ritual.
 They reinforce each other.
+For the step-by-step process of building your manifestation vision board from scratch — supplies, image curation, layout, and daily practice — follow the creation guide.

 How Often Should You Look at Your Vision Board?